KosmosisDire/obsidian-webpage-export/README.md

+# NOTICE: MAC OS and Linux are currently unsupported due to file managment oversights on my part.
+Check back in a couple weeks or follow the issue on github.
+Thanks for your patience :)

 # Webpage HTML Export

 Exports an obsidian document, folder, or vault as an HTML document / webpage / website, **(correctly!)** including all styling and formatting.